<img src="https://secure.item0self.com/192096.png" alt="" style="display:none;">

 D) Easy to Scale

-- Agnostic to cloud, data, and AI models: The platform is cloud-agnostic and can integrate with a variety of data sources and AI models, allowing flexibility as businesses scale.
+• Agnostic to cloud, data, and AI models: The platform is cloud-agnostic, integrating with a variety of data sources and AI models to provide flexibility as businesses scale.

-- Compliant with industry and government norms: Designed to meet the highest standards of compliance, the platform adheres to industry and government regulations, ensuring secure and ethical AI use.
+• Compliant with industry and government norms: The platform is designed to meet the highest standards of compliance, adhering to industry and government regulations to ensure the secure and ethical use of AI.

-Kore.ai's AI for Process platform offers a powerful, flexible, and scalable solution that simplifies the implementation of agentic AI for organizations, driving innovation, efficiency, and better outcomes across business operations.
+Kore.ai's Agent Platform offers a powerful, flexible, and scalable solution that simplifies the implementation of agentic AI for organizations, driving innovation, efficiency, and better outcomes across business operations.

-Agentic AI will create a goal-driven digital workforce, autonomously planning and executing tasks—continuously operating without the need for breaks or benefits.
+Agentic AI will create a goal-driven digital workforce that autonomously plans and executes tasks, continuously operating without the need for breaks or breaks.
 By granting AI systems the ability to make decisions and select actions to achieve specific outcomes, agentic AI will drive performance gains that improve over time as systems evolve.

 These systems will transform decision-making by rapidly analyzing complex data, identifying patterns, and acting autonomously.
 This will streamline problem-solving, accelerate decision-making, and enable scalable solutions.
 Additionally, agentic AI will upskill teams, allowing them to manage complex processes and projects via natural language.
 However, its governance and orchestration require advanced tools and strict safeguards.